Afiniti Insights

 We all know achieving successful change isn’t just about new policies and procedures; it’s about the people who drive those changes.
 As such, an organisation’s Culture and Engagement are two essential elements that can make or break the success of any transformation.

-Previously, we’ve looked at Afiniti’s 6LeverTM tool – the result of over 20 years of change management experience, distilled into a simple yet impactful methodology which seeks to understand an organisation’s readiness for change.
+Previously, we’ve looked at Afiniti’s 6LeverTM change readiness tool – the result of over 20 years of change management experience, distilled into a simple yet impactful methodology which seeks to understand an organisation’s readiness for change.
 Is the organisation able to rapidly adapt to new ways of working?
 Can it respond and innovate quickly?
 Does it capitalise on opportunities and respond effectively to resistance?

 Having explored Leadership and Drivers and Change Methodology and Capability, this article explores why Culture and Engagement are the glue that holds successful, sustainable change together – and some of the steps you can take to help drive positive outcomes.